Why Encryption Is So Important for Messaging

 Some messaging apps are E2EE by default, and are protected out of the gate. iPhones messaging other iPhones use iMessage, which appear as blue bubbles on those platforms. iMessage is E2EE, which means all blue messages you send from iPhone to iPhone are secure.
 Google’s RCS, an iMessage-like platform, also offers E2EE.
 If you’re messaging another Android device with RCS, you can rest assured your messages cannot be read by prying devices.

 Some third-party services also offer E2EE.
 Signal is the go-to for secured and private messaging, as E2EE is standard and default, as is WhatsApp, and Telegram is another popular options, even though you need to enable E2EE yourself.
-Options like Facebook Messenger have the option to use E2EE, but it’s not standard and it’s a bit of a pain to use, as the option is baked into a feature called ”secret conversation.”
+Options like Facebook Messenger have made E2EE the default in recent years, but it still isn’t perfect, and you still may have conversations that aren’t encrypted.
+You may also have to trigger E2EE with a feature called ”secret conversation.”

 Again, you shouldn’t make a habit of messaging others sensitive information.
 While E2EE ensures devices not included in the chat can’t access your messages, that doesn’t stop users with access to the device in question from reading what you sent.